Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - More addresses = longer instructions (more bits)
-- But may require fewer instructions total
+- But may need fewer instructions (more efficient)
 - Fewer addresses = shorter instructions but may need more instructions
-- Affects code size, memory bandwidth, and execution efficiency
+- Affects code size, memory bandwidth, execution time

 ---